tomheit/xai_gan/README.md

 # xai_gan
+## MnistExplainerImages
+contains images that compare the original input to the output of the explainer. pred: shows how the image was classified by the cnn. p: is the output of the discriminator for the image.
 ## xai_gan_cats_vs_dogs.ipynb
 contains a cnn and a gan trained on a dataset of images of cats and dogs.
 The dataset can be found here: https://www.microsoft.com/en-us/download/details.aspx?id=54765